11 Data-Driven Models

 A more recent development since the original invention of opinion polls, is the use of computers to aggregate publicly available data from different sources and develop data-driven forecasting models.
 Here, we explore how poll aggregators collected and combined data reported by different experts to produce improved predictions.
 We will introduce ideas behind the statistical models used to improve election forecasts beyond the power of individual polls.
 Specifically, we introduce a useful model for constructing a confidence interval for the difference in popular vote.

-It’s important to note that this chapter only provides a glimpse into the vast realm of statistical models.
-For instance, the model we describe here does not allow us to assign a probability to a particular candidate winning the popular vote, as done by popular poll aggregators such as FiveThirtyEight.
-In the next section, we delve into Bayesian models, which provide the mathematical framework to make such probabilistic statements.
-Furthermore, in #sec-linear-models, we discuss linear models, which are widely used in statistical modeling.
-However, these introductions are just scratching the surface, and readers interested in statistical modeling should supplement the material presented in this book with additional references.
+It is important to emphasize that this chapter offers only a brief introduction to the vast field of statistical modeling.
+The model presented here, for example, does not allow us to assign probabilities to outcomes such as a particular candidate winning the popular vote, as is done by poll aggregators like FiveThirtyEight.
+In the next chapter, we introduce Bayesian models, which provide the mathematical framework for such probabilistic statements.
+Later, in the Linear Models part of the book, we explore widely used approaches for analyzing data in practice.
+Still, this introduction only scratches the surface.
+Readers interested in statistical modeling are encouraged to consult additional references to gain a deeper and broader perspective.

 11.1 Case study: poll aggregators